polyadic/funcky-newtonsoftjson/readme.md

 ## Using the Converters

-The converters implementations are not exposed directly.
+The converter implementations are not exposed directly.
 You can use the extension methods provided for `JsonSerializerSettings` to add the converters instead.

 | Extension Method      | Description                                                             |